 Nx is an advanced set of extensible monorepo development tools focusing on modern full-stack web technologies.
 The technology offers you a holistic development experience and the ability to generate consistent code, sharing it in a managed way.
 Nx enables incremental builds as well.
 It does not rebuild and retest all elements after each commit.
 Nx makes it easy to share code by providing a workspace, a command-line interface, and cloud-based computation caching.

-Nx also examines the repository to discover which modules were affected by a modification and then builds, runs, and tests only those modules.
+Also, Nx examines the repository to discover which modules were affected by a modification and then builds, runs, and tests only these particular modules.
 It is a time-saving method of doing builds, especially if your modules contain a lot of common libraries.
 If a large group of developers collaborates in the engineering process, Nx’s guide about sharing code will also be helpful.

 Nx employs a distributed computation cache, which means that if one developer has already written or tested similar code, Nx will speed up the command for the entire team in all modules.
 So, you avoid multiple retesting from scratch.
 With Nx tools, coders can integrate their favorite backend and frontend frameworks with any modern technology.

 Let’s build a monorepo, assuming we have an Express backend API, ReactJS frontend, and use Gitlab-CI for deployments.
-So, our repo layout will look similar to:
+So, our repo layout will look similar to the following:

 /__helloapp